Augmentedjs/augmented-presentation-next/README.md

     1. having been made greater in size or value.

-**Augmented.js** is a javascript framework designed from SPA/PWAs or mobile web developement.
+**Augmented.js** is a JavaScript framework designed from SPA/PWAs or mobile web development.
 Augmented.js provides a large set of functionality designed to develop single page applications easier.

 The key focus of the project is to tie a number of missing features, patterns, and what would normally be third-party plugins together in a powerful framework.
 Another goal of *Augmented.js* is to limit third party libraries for a smaller footprint, easy dependency management, and high performance.
 Performance is a key item in the framework.
-In every case the performance will beat other libraries and frameworks (such as jQuery) usually by large amounts.
+In every case the performance will beat other libraries and frameworks (such as jQuery or React) usually by large amounts.

 # Modules